drshahizan/research-design/profile/batch2/zhuqian-utm/readme.md

 # 👋 Hello there!
 I'm Zhu Qian

-> I'm an international student at the University of Toronto Mississauga (UTM), majoring in Data Science.
+> I'm an international student at the University of Technology Malaysia (UTM), majoring in Data Science.
 I'm passionate about extracting insights from data and leveraging machine learning to solve real-world problems. 🌍📊

 ## 🌱 About Me
 - 🎓 Data Science student at UTM